xianwew/Microservice-E-Commerce-FullStack/README.md

 ### Summary

 Deploying the e-commerce microservices application to AWS with EKS provides a robust and scalable architecture that ensures high availability, security, and efficient resource management.
 By integrating EKS, VPC, subnets, NAT gateway, ingress controller, services, ConfigMaps, EC2 instances, and a bastion host, the application benefits from a resilient infrastructure capable of handling failures gracefully, delivering a reliable and seamless user experience.

+# Future Work

+**Payment Service Integration**:

+- Currently, the payment service does not connect to an actual payment gateway like Stripe.
+The current setup is hard-coded to be successful in payment.
+Future work includes integrating a real payment gateway to handle transactions securely.

+**HTTPS Implementation**:

+- The platform currently uses HTTP for demonstration purposes.
+Implementing HTTPS is necessary for securing data transmission, although it is costly.
+Future work involves securing the platform with HTTPS for production environments.

+**Migration to AWS S3**:

+- Currently, Cloudinary is used for image storage.
+While Cloudinary is a good solution, future work includes migrating to AWS S3 for image storage, with a Lambda function to automatically compress large images for storage optimization.

+**Recommendation System**:

+- The current setup does not include a recommendation system.
+Featured items on the homepage are fetched randomly.
+Future work includes developing a recommendation service that analyzes popular products and provides personalized recommendations for users based on their browsing and purchase history.

+**Notification Service**:

+- The current setup lacks a notification service.
+Future work includes implementing a notification service to send alerts and updates to users about their orders, promotions, and other relevant information.

+By addressing these future work items and limitations, the e-commerce application can be further enhanced to provide a more secure, reliable, and feature-rich experience for users.